BioinfoIPBLN/reanalyzerGSE/README.md

 		-iG | -input_GEO_reads # If you want to combine downloading metadata from GEO with reads from GEO or any database already downloaded, maybe from a previous attempt, please provide an absolute path
 		-cG | -compression_level # Specify the compression level to gzip the downloaded fastq files from GEO (numeric '0' to '9', default '9')
 		-fe | -functional_enrichment_analyses # Whether to perform functional enrichment analyses ('no' or 'yes', by default) -fd | -full_differential_analyses # Whether to perform full differential enrichment analyses (for example including computation of DEGs or Venn diagrams, 'no' or 'yes', by default)
+		-fp | -fastp_mode # Whether to perform fastp analyses over the raw reads in default modem, except for adapter trimming and end trimming ('yes' or 'no', by default)
+		-fpa | -fastp_mode_adapter # Whether to perform adapter trimming on the raw reads by fastp ('yes' or 'no', by default, to perform automatic trimming, or a path to a fasta file to perform trimming of its sequences)
+		-fpt | -fastp_mode_trimming # Whether to trim the raw reads by fastp ('none' by default, if two numbers separated by comma, the indicated number of bases will be trimmed from the front and tail, respectively)
 		-cPa | -clusterProfiler_all # Whether to perform additional functional enrichment analyses with multiple databases using clusterProfiler, by default only ORA for GO BP, GO MF and GO CC, and KEGG and REACTOME enrichment, will be performed, as additional analyses may be slow if many significant DEGs or multiple number of comparisons ('yes' or 'no', by default)
 		-aP | -aPEAR_execution # Whether to simplify pathway enrichment analysis results by detecting clusters of similar pathways and visualizing enrichment networks by aPEAR package, which may be slow ('yes' or 'no', by default)
 		-cPm | -clusterProfiler_method # Method for adjusting p.value in clusterProfiler iterations (one of 'holm','hochberg','hommel','bonferroni','BH','BY,'none', or 'fdr', by default)